-Elective units may also be obtained for special work done in or accepted by any department.
-Additional units may be granted for special work when such work is considered by a committee of the faculty to be of superior quality.
+Elective units may also be obtained for special work done in or accepted by any department, when such work is considered by a committee of the faculty to be of superior quality.

 Students are advised to consult the head of a department in which they may care to take special or elective work.
 This work need not be in a department in which required courses are being carried.